 Before getting started with new clients, you should take out Public Liability insurance to protect yourself against any claim that might be brought against you.
 You can also get specialist cleaning insurance that will cover you and your staff, should you hire help.

 Start advertising.
 Word of mouth is by far the most effective means of finding work in any job, however this will only go so far.
 Supermarkets and newsagents are the usual ways to advertise locally.
 You should also check out CleaningPlace, as this will be a good way to price up your competition and advertise your service.

 While domestic households have cleaning products, some cleaners and cleaning agencies provide their own, and it’s essential to have a supply of dusters, clothes and mops – at the bare minimum.

 If you are looking for cleaning work but are not not sure where to start you could register with an agency.
 This will remove the issue of having to find work regularly and negotiating rates of pay.
 You could also get trained to an industry standard by registering with an agency.

 Running a company, even if you are a sole trader, involves a greater outlay than domestic cleaning.
 In order to secure work, it’s necessary to invest in a training course.

 First, it’s a good idea to decide on an area of speciality.
 Cleaning graffiti, office cleaning, window cleaning and even cleaning police crime scenes are possibilities.
 By doing specialist training you can offer a bespoke service and premium rates, for instance upholstery cleaning and maintenance.

-Offer an international accreditation on all of their courses, which covers a range of techniques for cleaning in different environments.
-Courses also include essential Health and Safety procedures.
+BICS offers an international accreditation on all of their courses, which covers a range of techniques for cleaning in different environments.
+Courses also include essential health and safety procedures.